 Not so long ago, international marketing was something only large, established businesses could afford to consider.
-The internet brought with it a new age of globalisation and now, even the smallest of start-ups can market and sell to international audiences.
+The internet brought with it a new age of globalisation and now, even the smallest of start-ups can market and sell to international businesses and audiences.

 Running a successful international marketing campaign, however, requires skill, knowledge and a lot of planning and research.
 Here are three tips we suggest you undertake before you get started.